adaptive-intelligent-robotics/Uncertain_Quality_Diversity/README.md

 It also provides the code for the following baselines:
 - ME-Random: a variant of ME that generates random offspring instead of selecting parents from the grid.
 - ME with a depth: a variant of ME that stores $d$ solutions per cell of the grid, $d$ being the depth.
 This is not expected to perform differently from ME, as the final returned grid only contains the top layer, it is only provided to faciliate later developments.
 - Adaptive-Sampling: a jax-compatible implementation of the first UQD algorithm proposed in [Map-elites for noisy domains by adaptive sampling](https://dl.acm.org/doi/abs/10.1145/3319619.3321904?casa_token=CJVMQp-r43kAAAAA:jFHeZl4uSZFriJOJi60xCAW1_X1e7BtKgCFm_9J4gTUe3SyxRDL1MsuLDLssO35GRY1LeTVPINQ).
 Note that this algorithm is intrinsically non-parallelisable because part of the evaluations are performed sequentially during the addition to the archive.
-While this code is written in Jax, it follows the original algorithm and is thus sequential and as a consequence was slower than all other algortihms.
+While this code is written in Jax, it follows the original algorithm and is thus sequential and as a consequence is slower than all other algortihms.
 We recommand running this specific algorithm on CPU as it induces many data tranferts between GPU and CPU.

 ### Metrics

 This repository also provides implementations for the UQD metrics as follow:
-- reevaluation of the archive, either using the average or the median, giving back Corrected repertoire and Variance repertoire
-- reevaluation of the archive in the specific case of Deep-Grid using in-cell selector, either using the average or the median, giving back Corrected repertoire and Variance repertoire
+- Corrected Repertoire to compute Corrected Metrics: get the groundth truth fitness and descriptor of all solutions in the current repertoire and place them in a new repertoire called Corrected Reperoire.
+To evaluate the ground truth, use directly the real value for tasks where it is accessible (for example optimisation tasks), or approximate it using N reevaluations for tasks where it cannot be easily acess (for example complex robotics tasks with initial configuration noise).
+- Variance Repertoire to compute Reproducibility Metrics: get the reproducibility of all solutions and store it as the fitness in the Repertoire, if not available approximate it using the same N reevaluation as the Corrected Repertoire.
+- Cell-aware Corrected Repertoire to compute Corrected Metrics: specific implementation of the Corrected Metrics for the Deep-Grid algorithm, using cell-selector, as defined in its original paper.

 ### Tasks